Navv Inder

 Navv Inder is an Indian R&B singer.
-In collaboration with rapper Badshah, Inder's song "Wakhra Swag" won the 2016 Punjabi Music Awards for best duo/group and most popular song of the year.
+In collaboration with rapper Badshah, In 2016, his song "Wakhra Swag" won, PTC Punjabi Music Awards for the best duo/group and most popular song of the year.
 "Wakhra Swag" had more than 260 million hits on YouTube in may 2020.

-Early Life
+Early life

 He was born in Gurusar Sudhar, Ludhiana.
 He did his Master of Business Administration in finance from Chandigarh University.

 Career

 He recreated The Wakhra song for the film Judgementall Hai Kya.
 The song sung by him along with Lisa Mishra and Raja Kumari features the lead characters Kangana Ranaut and Rajkumar Rao.
 The song marks his debut as a playback singer for Hindi films.